serenity-is/docs/tutorials/movies/10-keeping-record-of-the-cast.md

 This method provides more control and flexibility in handling the deletion process while avoiding foreign key errors.

-Keep in mind that there is a more intuitive and integrated feature called `MasterDetailRelationAttribute` that simplifies master-detail handling.
+Keep in mind that there is a more intuitive and built-in feature called `MasterDetailRelationAttribute` that simplifies master-detail handling.
 You can learn more about it in the following sections.

 ## Handling Save / Retrieve / Delete With a Behavior

-Master/detail relations are an integrated feature on the server side, so instead of manually overriding Save / Retrieve and Delete handlers, we'll use an attribute called `MasterDetailRelation`.
+Master/detail relations are an built-in feature on the server side, so instead of manually overriding Save / Retrieve and Delete handlers, we'll use an attribute called `MasterDetailRelation`.

 Open `MovieRow.cs` and modify the `CastList` property as follows: